Tag Archives: Freedom

 By avoiding giving your usual response, you open up the chances of creativity and learning, you rethink things.
 By avoiding social pressures to simply pretend to agree, yet maintaining friendliness and respect as you speak your mind, you make the world a better place, you add to the net value of the universe.

-Every rule in this book (these posts will become the book Powerful Mind) has its exception cases.
-All 12 Keys work best when balanced together customized to the current situation you face.
+Every rule in the Powerful Mind series (these posts will become the book Powerful Mind) has its exception cases.
+All 12 Keys work best when balanced together, customized to the current situation you face.
 This integration is best done intuitively without attachment to outcomes and without fear or anger.
 Living in this open way rests upon a foundation of courage.
-Winston Churchill identified courage as the most important virtue, because all the other virtues rest upon it.
+Winston Churchill identified courage as the most important virtue because all the other virtues rest upon it.

 Love to all,